liux2/image_matching/README.md

 2. If you are using pipenv:
   - run `pipenv run check` to setup the database
-  - run `pipenv run ` to match similar photos
+  - run `pipenv run matching` to match similar photos

 ## License